owntone/owntone-server/docs/library.md

 If you place a file with the filename ending .full-rescan in your library, you can trigger a full rescan of your library.
-This will clear all music and playlists from forked-daapd's database and initiate a fresh bulk scan.
+This will clear all music and playlists from OwnTone's database and initiate a fresh bulk scan.
 Pairing and speaker information will be kept.
 Only use this for troubleshooting, it is not necessary during normal operation.